The Upside of InvisibilityJan 31, 2022

 What if becoming invisible at this time of our life is actually a gift of sorts?

 I can hear you asking, “How could being ignored possibly be a good thing?’.

 Bear with me for a minute.

-So much of our lives are focused on others: careers, families, kids, and partners; Or trying to live up to societal expectations of beauty and ‘appropriate’ aging.
-The reason we dread the thought of being invisible is that as women we’ve been conditioned to see our value in how we look and what we do for others.
+So much of our lives are focused on others: careers, families, kids, and partners.
+Or trying to live up to societal expectations of beauty and ‘appropriate’ ageing.
+The reason we dread the thought of being invisible is that, as women, we’ve been conditioned to see our value in how we look and what we do for others.

 I would love to know what you think.
 Have you ever felt invisible?
 Could you see it as a means to get to know yourself better?